-The Office for Budget Responsibility was created in 2010 to provide independent and authoritative analysis of the UK’s public finances.
-It is one of a growing number of official independent fiscal watchdogs around the world.
-It has five main roles: 1) economic and fiscal forecasting; 2) evaluating performance against targets; 3) sustainability and balance sheet analysis; 4) evaluation of fiscal risks; 5) scrutinising tax and welfare policy costing.
+Office for Budget Responsibility *OBR): The Office for Budget Responsibility is an official independent fiscal watchdog and provides analysis of the UK’s public finances, including 1) economic and fiscal forecasting; 2) evaluating performance against targets; 3) sustainability and balance sheet analysis; 4) evaluation of fiscal risks; 5) scrutinising tax and welfare policy costing.